Our own complaints process

-We want to give you the best possible service, but if at any point you become unhappy with the service our lawyer has provided to you, or have concerns about your bill, then you should inform us immediately so that we can do our best to resolve the problem for you.
+We want to give you the best possible service, but if at any point you become unhappy with the service we have provided to you then you should inform us immediately, so that we can do our best to resolve the problem.

 Their time limits for investigating complaints are:

-If you would like more information about the Legal Ombudsman their contact details are as follows:
+If you would like more information about the Legal Ombudsman please contact them.

 Call: 0300 555 0333 between 9am to 5pm